raspberrypilearning/explore-a-3d-world/en/step_4.md

 **Tip:** The output also appears in the bar at the bottom on the Unity editor.

+Click the 'Play' button again to exit Playmode and the debug output will stop.

 --- /task ---

 It's easy to forget whether your game is playing or not.
 A Playmode colour tint makes it easier to tell when your scene is playing.